 Good luck this season!
 Oh, and don’t forget your planks!

 Did you stumble upon#secrettraining a bit late?
-Don’t worry, just start following the plan and modify the calendar to catch up.
-Make a plan and stick to it.
+Don’t worry, just start a plan and stick to it.
+Remember it’s all about quality, not quantity.
 Need help?
-Send an email to firstname.lastname@example.org
+Send an email to email@example.com

 About Brandon Dwight: Brandon was a professional mountain bike racer from 1999 – 2001 and professional cyclocross racer from 1999-2007.
 He is a four-time U.S. Masters National Cyclocross Champion.
 For more than a decade, Brandon has provided thousands of people with cyclocross skills and training advice.
 He lives in Boulder, Colorado with his wife and two children.